 g-FR 318.
 Literature of the Middle Ages and the Renaissance.
 (3).
-Prerequisite, two years of college French or the equivalent.
+Prerequisite, three years of high school French or equivalent.
+FR 415 recommended previous to this course.
 A study of French literature from its beginnings in the Middle Ages through its development during the Renaissance.
 The selected readings will be examined within their historical and cultural context.
-The class will be conducted in French.

-g-FR 319.
-Literary Currents in the Sevententh and Eighteenth Centuries.
+The class will be conducted in French g-FR 319.
+Seventeenth and Eighteenth Century Moralists.
 (3).
-Prerequisite, two years of college French or the equivalent.
-In this course literary currents such as the classical theater of Racine, Corneille, and Moliere, as well as the major works of the seventeenth century moralists will be examined.
-In addition, the important role of writers like Diderot, Voltaire, and Rousseau will be viewed in the light of literary developments in the Age of Reason.
+Recommended prerequisite, FR 415.
+This course treats the predominant literary trends of the seventeenth and eighteenth centuries that were represented by the moralists.
+The major dramatist and essayists who represent this trend, such as Moliere, Pascal, La Rochefoucauld, La Fontaine, Montesquieu, Diderot and Voltaire will be studied.
 This course will be conducted in French. g-FR 320.
 Nineteenth Century French Prose.
 (3).
-Prerequisite, three years of high school French or equivalent.
-The rise of French prose in the form of the novel, the short story and the theater from post-revolutionary France to the beginning of the g-FR 325.
+Prerequisite three years of high g-FR 325.
 The Romantic Movement.
 (3).
-Prerequisite, two years of college French or equivalent.
+Prerequisite, three years of high school French or equivalent.
 This course deals with the French romantic movement from its beginnings in the eighteenth century to its rise and fall in the nineteenth century.
 The course will be conducted in French.